C. R. Cheney: Career

-He remained at Manchester until he was elected the Professor of Medieval History at the University of Cambridge in 1955.
+Cheney remained at Manchester until he was elected Professor of Medieval History at the University of Cambridge in 1955.
+He was invited to deliver the Ford Lectures at the University of Oxford in 1956.
 He remained at Cambridge as a fellow of Corpus Christi College until his retirement in 1972.
+He was elected an Honorary Fellow of Wadham College, Oxford in 1968.